Semantic Edge Detection with Diverse Deep Supervision: Experiments

-\revise{Then, we follow \cite{yu2018simultaneous} to evaluate semantic edges with stricter rules than the benchmark in \cite{hariharan2011semantic}.
-The ground truth maps are instance-sensitive edges for \cite{yu2018simultaneous}.
+We also follow \cite{yu2018simultaneous} to evaluate semantic edges with stricter rules than the benchmark in \cite{hariharan2011semantic}.
+The ground-truth maps are instance-sensitive edges for \cite{yu2018simultaneous}.
 This differs from \cite{hariharan2011semantic} which uses instance-insensitive edges.
-Moreover, \cite{hariharan2011semantic} by default thins the prediction before matching. \cite{yu2018simultaneous} further proposes to match the raw predictions with unthinned ground truths.
-This mode and the previous conventional mode are referred as ``Raw'' and ``Thin'', respectively.
+Besides, \cite{hariharan2011semantic} thins the prediction before matching by default. \cite{yu2018simultaneous} further proposes to match the raw predictions with unthinned ground truths.
+This mode and the above conventional mode are referred as ``Raw'' and ``Thin'', respectively.
 In this paper, we report both the ``Thin'' and ``Raw'' scores for the benchmark protocol in \cite{yu2018simultaneous}.
-We follow \cite{yu2018simultaneous} to set the matching distance tolerance of 0.02 for the original SBD dataset \cite{hariharan2011semantic}, 0.0075 for the re-annotated SBD dataset \cite{yu2018simultaneous}, 0.0035 for Cityscapes dataset \cite{cordts2016cityscapes}, and 0.02 for VOC2012 dataset \cite{pascal-voc-2012}.
-The image borders of 5-pixels width are ignored for SBD and VOC2012 datasets, while not for the Cityscapes dataset.}
+We follow \cite{yu2018simultaneous} to set the matching distance tolerance of 0.02 for the original SBD dataset \cite{hariharan2011semantic}, 0.0075 for the re-annotated SBD dataset \cite{yu2018simultaneous}, and 0.0035 for the Cityscapes dataset \cite{cordts2016cityscapes}.
+The image borders of 5-pixels width are ignored for the SBD dataset, while not for the Cityscapes dataset.

-\revise{We follow \cite{yu2018simultaneous} to generate both ``Thin'' and ``Raw'' ground truths for both instance-sensitive and instance-insensitive edges.
+We follow \cite{yu2018simultaneous} to generate both ``Thin'' and ``Raw'' ground truths for both instance-sensitive and instance-insensitive edges.
 The produced edges can be viewed as the boundaries of semantic objects or stuff in semantic segmentation.
-We downsample the ground truths and predicted edge maps of Cityscapes dataset to half the original dimensions to speed up evaluation as in previous works \cite{yu2017casenet,yu2018simultaneous,hu2019dynamic,acuna2019devil}. }
+We downsample the ground truths and predicted edge maps of Cityscapes dataset to half the original dimensions to speed up evaluation as in previous works \cite{yu2017casenet,yu2018simultaneous,hu2019dynamic,acuna2019devil}.
+For the performance comparison with baseline methods, we use the default code and pre-trained models released by the original authors to produce edges.

-\myPara{\revise{Evaluation of previous methods.}} \revise{For the performance comparison with baseline methods, we use the default code and pretrained models released by the original authors to produce edge predictions.
-Note that we obtain different evaluation results (\ie, better) for CASENet \cite{yu2017casenet} on the Cityscapes dataset in terms of the metric in \cite{hariharan2011semantic}, because CASENet uses an improper ground-truth edge downsampling strategy, while we follow SEAL \cite{yu2018simultaneous} for downsampling.
-Specifically, CASENet directly downsamples the ground-truth thin edges into the half resolution of the original image, which will lead to discontinuous ground-truth edges.
-However, we follow SEAL to first downsample the ground-truth semantic segmentation maps and then generate edges from the downsampled segmentation maps.}